tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/资源访问异常/使用 CDN 域名访问 COS 返回 HTTP ERROR 403_intl_en.md

 ## Symptom

-When I use a CDN (Content Delivery Network) domain to access COS (Cloud Object Storage), the error code “HTTP ERROR 403” is returned.
+When I use a Content Delivery Network (CDN) domain to access Cloud Object Storage (COS), the error code “HTTP ERROR 403” is returned.

 ## Possible Causes